Nature & Adventure Escapes

 Special Moments in Uttarakhand:

-Watch hundreds of oil lamps float down the Ganges in Haridwar.
+• Hundreds of oil lamps can be seen floating down the Ganges in Haridwar.

-Camp under the stars near Chopta or along a quiet riverside in Rishikesh.
+• Camp under the stars near Chopta or by a serene river in Rishikesh.

-Alleppey – Where Water Becomes a Way of Life
+Where Water Becomes a Way of Life in Alleppey

 Start your journey in Alleppey, where the roads give way to canals and time slows to the pace of a drifting houseboat.
 The backwaters here are not just tourist attractions—they are lifelines.
 As you float through narrow channels, you’ll pass fishermen casting nets, small temples tucked between banana groves, and children giggling from doorsteps perched on the water’s edge.